BlaizerBrumo/SafeGuard/README.md

 - Run /function setup/setup
 - Put use_all to activate all modules, or use_all_auto_mod to have auto mod on.
 Or the modules you want to be activated in an always active repeating command block
 - Stand near the command block and run /function setup/tickingarea so the anti-cheat works anywhere in the world
+- Turn on any setting you want in /function settings/
 - Enjoy!